GianFadiga/pySnake/README.md

 The game ends after the maxsize or by closing it on keyboard key press `Q`, otherwise, the game will never end by the snake eating eatself.

 ## Game Controls
-The snake's direction can be controlled with the arrow keys on the keyboard:
+The snake's direction can be controlled with the arrow keys on the keyboard or by WASD:

-Up arrow key: move the snake up
+Up arrow key or W: move the snake up

-Right arrow key: move the snake right
+Right arrow key or D: move the snake right

-Down arrow key: move the snake down
+Down arrow key or S: move the snake down

-Left arrow key: move the snake left
+Left arrow key or A: move the snake left

 # How to Run the Game